vammultipl/vammultiplayer_revamped/README.md

 I have launched a centralized Linux server in Azure and added simple user registration via a Discord bot, eliminating the need for complex VPN or tunneling setups.
 This makes the plugin as easy to use as the MetaChat plugin.

 ### New Features
-- Centralized server with Azure
+- Centralized server
-- Simple user registration via Discord bot
+- Simple user registration and lobby monitoring via Discord bot
 - Enhanced performance and optimization
 - Improved player movement smoothness
 - Faster connection and gameplay compared to MetaChat